Before we start the submission process please read the following:

 Section 5: Projects Requiring Special Precautions

 Please contact IAS if you have any questions about which forms should be attached.
 Not including proper safety forms will severely reduce the chances that your project will be funded.
+Forms may be submitted online or by mail.
+Do not send original forms - we accept copies.
+Special forms and the Proposals Authorization Form must be received by the IAS office no later than 7 days after the Starr Grant submission deadline.
+No exceptions!

 All projects must conform with state and federal laws including using equipment or substances according to labelled instructions.